Lisa Abbott

 Stephanie was born and raised in Kitimat, B.C. and is a member of the Haisla Nation.
 She moved to the Okanagan in 2003 and is thankful to live on the ancestral and unceded traditional territory of the Syilx Nation.

 Stephanie has worked in the legal field since 2005 and obtained her Paralegal Certificate with Capilano University in 2011.
-She has worked in a variety of different legal fields and is excited to bring her knowledge and experience to the BCFNJC and to be part of the implementation of the First Nations Justice Strategy.
+She has worked in a variety of different legal fields and is excited to bring her knowledge and experience of the legal industry to the BCFNJC and to be part of the implementation of the First Nations Justice Strategy.

 In Stephanie’s spare time, she enjoys spending time with family, reading, and enjoying the many outdoor activities the Okanagan has to offer.
 She has one daughter that keeps her busy with her own extracurricular activities and together they enjoy learning and exploring their culture and implementing these teachings into their daily lives.